Skip to main content

 Why do I need a PIN for my YubiKey?

-1. Think of your YubiKey like a debit card for digital security.
+Think of your YubiKey like a debit card for digital security.
 Just as your bank card uses a PIN to keep your money safe, your YubiKey uses a PIN for an extra layer of protection.
 This means that if someone ever gets their hands on your security key, they still can’t use it unless they know your unique PIN.
-Additionally, the policies which govern IDM at Okta requires a PIN when you first set up your security key, ensuring that it’s really you who’s activating it.
+Additionally, the policies which govern IDM at Okta require a PIN when you first set up your security key, ensuring that it’s really you who’s activating it.

 What are Platform Authenticators and how come I can’t use my smartphone to enroll a security key?

-To remove your YubiKey from Okta
+To remove your YubiKey from CMS IDM

-2. Click your name to expand the drop down list and then select Settings Figure 1 Figure 2
+1. Login to the CMS IDM portal.
+Click your name to expand the drop down list and then select Settings Figure 1 Figure 2

-3. Navigate to the Extra Verifications section and click the Remove button adjacent to the YubiKey 5 FIPS with NFC menu option.
+2. Navigate to the Extra Verifications section and click the Remove button adjacent to the YubiKey 5 FIPS with NFC menu option.
 Figure 3

 What should I do if I forget my YubiKey PIN?

-1. To reset your YubiKey PIN
+To reset your YubiKey PIN complete the following steps:

-4. Can’t access or reset your YubiKey?
+Can’t access or reset your YubiKey?

-8. Click Cancel.
 Figure 6

-11. Click Retry.
 Figure 8

-13. Re-enroll your security key ONLY IF you reset your YubiKey.
-Figure 9
+1. Complete the MFA logon process.
+Re-enroll your security key ONLY IF you reset your YubiKey.

 IDManagement.gov